everpress-co/mailster/readme.txt

 = Version 2.4.11 =

 * change: changing the email address on the profile sets status to pending and sends confirmation message if double opt in is enabled.
+* change: the most recent notification is now displayed at the top.
 * added: `mailster_register_dynamic_post_type` action hook to add custom dynamic post types.
 * fixed: issue where editor is not loading with some themes activated
 * fixed: JS error if inline editor is not used
+* improved: User Agent handling.
 * improved: pasting text from external source.
+* added: option to disable in-app-unsubscribe option
 * deprecated: use of Gmail via LSA as announced via [Google](https://gsuiteupdates.googleblog.com/2019/12/less-secure-apps-oauth-google-username-password-incorrect.html).
 Please use our dedicate Gmail addon instead.

 = Version 2.4.10 =